DOORM4T/foundry-digitalocean/README.md

   You will need to create a Personal Access Token with read and write access to DigitalOcean your account.

+  Additionally, you should create an ssh key named "terraform" in your DigitalOcean account, which will be used to access your DigitalOcean droplet.
+You can do this via the DigitalOcean dashboard.

 - FoundryVTT (https://foundryvtt.com/)
   You will need to purchase a license for FoundryVTT, where you can generate a presigned URL to download the software.